Acktarius/conceal-assistant/README.md

 - [x] automatically create access token at first use if environmental are missing
 - [x] Credits are now in a collapssible box preventing overlapping
 - [x] Bug correction when deleting user and his flight sheet.
+- [x] Some latency to load some pages

 (1) assuming :
 - SRBMiner-Multi is launched with a .sh file including informations (--pool --wallet -p --api-enable --api-rig-name)